waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4833: Selected FIGHT.
 - Turn #4834: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
 Calcifer at 70/76 HP.
 - Turn #4835: Selected FIGHT.
 Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
 Calcifer at 70/76 HP.
+- Turn #4836: Attempted to select FIGHT (failed, already in move menu).
-- Turn #4836: Selecting FIGHT.
-Using Headbutt.
+- Turn #4837: Using Headbutt.
 Accuracy is lowered.